Knowing how to best feed your dog to ensure optimal health is not always straightforward. Owners generally find it hard to decide:

 Animals with chronic medical conditions such as Inflammatory Bowel Disease, Chronic Kidney Disease or Diabetes will generally benefit from specific veterinary-formulated diets which are prescribed by their vet.
 These diets should not be started without medical advice.

-For dogs who do not require prescription diets for medical diseases, owners might wish to take a look at Pooch & Mutt’s Functional Range.
-These are foods targeted at those with minor health or behavioural issues such as sensitive stomachs or excitability.
+For dogs who do not require prescription diets for medical diseases, owners might wish to take a look at Pooch & Mutt’s functional dog foods.
+These are designed for those with minor health or behavioural issues and include calming and sensitive stomach dog food.
 The ingredients are specifically chosen to benefit these dogs and help combat their problem.
-For example, the Joint Care food is aimed at those prone to arthritis and can help improve mobility and overall quality of life.
-This premium diet is high in Omega 3 Fatty Acids, Glucosamine, Chondroitin Sulphate and Green Lipped Mussel; all of which benefit joints and may slow down the progression of joint disease.